Frequently Asked Questions

 - Standards and audit tools

-The ACI will lead the evaluation of the eight priorities, assessing their effect on patient outcomes and healthcare costs.
-A evaluation will enable:
+The ACI will lead the evaluation of the priorities, assessing their effect on patient outcomes and healthcare costs.
+Evaluation will enable:

 - early learning from implementation